The gospel at work in Scripture, sermon, and song

 - more crucial than casual.

 Come join us.
+Don't stress about what to wear or how to act.
+Come just as you are.
 We will work hard to make sure you feel welcome.
 But we will also tell it like it is - helping you come face to face with your living and loving God.

 Sometimes parents (and even churches) can think that church is not a place for children.
 At Good News, we're convinced that nothing could be further from the truth.
 We want children in church worshiping with their families and learning about Jesus' love.